Table of Contents

 When Retaking the GMAT Helps

-- You have enough time before application deadlines
+- You have sufficient time to prepare properly before submitting your application

 When Retaking the GMAT Does Not Help